caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 ## Defining and registering a transformer

 There are a couple of last things that we need to do before we're ready to use our new artifact class.
-The first is define how an instance of our artifact class (e.g., a `.qza` file) can be loaded in the form that we want to use it in inside of our action.
+The first is define how an instance of our artifact class (e.g., an artifact stored in a `.qza` file) can be loaded in the form that we want to use it in inside of our action.

-In QIIME 2 jargon, we review to the different ways an artifact can be used inside of an action as different *views* of an artifact class.
+In QIIME 2 jargon, we review to the different ways an artifact can be used inside of an action as different **views of an artifact class**.
-For example, if we want to recieve the fasta file directly, we can request to view the artifact as a `SingleRecordDNAFASTAFormat`.
+For example, if we want to recieve the fasta file directly, we can request to *view* the artifact as a `SingleRecordDNAFASTAFormat`.
-We could then open that, and do whatever we need to with it - this approach is common, for example, when processing raw sequence data such as collections of demutiplexed sequence reads.
+Inside of our action, we could then open that and do whatever we need to with it.
+This approach of working with file formats or directory formats directly is common, for example, when processing raw sequence data such as collections of demutiplexed sequence reads.
 This might look like the following in our action definition:

 ```python